Who is Surgical Sperm Retrieval for?

 For men with no sperm in the ejaculate (azoospermia).
 There are two types of azoospermia:

-Most frequently due to an absent or blocked vas deferens (the tube connecting the testicle to the penis) resulting in the sperm not reaching the ejaculate.
+- Most frequently due to an absent or blocked vas deferens (the tube connecting the testicle to the penis) resulting in the sperm not reaching the ejaculate.
 This may occur following vasectomy or in carriers of the cystic fibrosis gene.
-These patients have a high chance of finding sperm at the time of surgery.
+These patients have a high chance of finding sperm during surgery.

-This is due to abnormal sperm production and may occur for a variety of reasons- genetic, testicular failure due to undescended testes, varicocoele.
-The chance of finding sperm at the time of surgery is very much dependent on the underlying cause.
+- This is due to abnormal sperm production and may occur for a variety of reasons- genetic, testicular failure due to undescended testes, or varicocele.
+The chance of finding sperm during the surgery depends on the underlying cause.

 There are several methods of surgical sperm retrieval.
 They are used in conjunction with ICSI treatment.